 Web Server: Your web server can be configured to increase performance.
 There are a range of techniques from web server caching to setting cache headers to reduce load per visitor.
 Search for your specific web server optimizations (for example, search for "apache optimization" for more info).
 Some web servers have higher speed versions you can pay for such as Apache Litespeed.
 There are also a number of ways to tune Apache for higher performance based on your particular hosting and site configuration, e.g. Memcache.

-MySQL: MySQL optimization is a black art in itself.
+MySQL/MariaDB: MySQL or MariaDB optimization is a black art in itself.
 A few simple changes to the query cache settings can have a dramatic effect on WordPress performance because WordPress repeats a lot of queries on every request.
 Search for mysql optimization for more.

 A great example of how WordPress has been optimized was presented by Iliya Polihronov at WordCamp San Francisco 2012.
 Iliya, among other things, does server optimization for WordPress.com.